Orso2p2n/orso2p2n.github.io/_posts/portfolio/dead_cells_updates/2022-06-23-breaking-barriers.md

 Opening such input customization is the key to making the game work with any kind of controller.

-There were still some problematic actions, that were solved not through rebindable inputs, but by adding ways to bypass them entirely:
+There were still some problems with other actions, that were solved not through rebindable inputs, but by adding ways to bypass them entirely:

 | Action               | Problematic input                                                                 | Implemented solution                                                               |
 | -------------------- | --------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------- |